SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * In regards to creativity, I have attempted to treat this as a professional website, with clean branding, good amounts of whitespace, consistent brand palette/color usage, and the like.

-* I have used media queries to ensure responsiveness for different screen sizes (I will speak to this in greater detail further down).
+* I have used media queries and Flexbox to ensure responsiveness for different screen sizes (I will speak to this in greater detail further down).

 * I have used a variety of selectors, including class selectors, element/type selectors, id selectors, and descendant selectors.
 As much as possible, I have aimed to focus on element/type and class selectors to ensure greater reusability on the code.